24 New Ground

 Dali, unsure if she should, asked, “Why did you leave Bon Abbi?”

-Graybard circled his head, trying to work out his stiff neck.
+Graybard moved head around in a circle, trying to work out his stiff neck.
 “I thought Eva died.
 On the way here, Josah told me it was someone else.
 All I could think of was killing Luka.
-So, I went to Neardore.
+So I went to Neardore.
 There were too many guards that day looking for attackers when they found me.”

 He lifted his linen shirt to reveal more bruises and lacerations.
 Chuckling, Gray said, “Now, I have new stories to tell.”